msg555/uniondiff/README.md

-# dirdiff - Directory difference calculator
+# uniondiff - Directory difference calculator

-*dirdiff* is a simple tool for calculating the directory difference between two directories or archives.
-Dirdiff performs the calculation below:
+*uniondiff* is a simple tool for calculating the directory difference between two directories or archives. *uniondiff* performs the calculation below:

 ```
 upper = merged - lower